Wells Fargo Fixed-Rate Mortgage

 - Fixed- and adjustable-rate mortgages are available, as well as FHA, VA, and refinanced home loans.

-- Streamlined application and prequalification available online.
+- Streamlined application and mortgage prequalification available online.

 Countless mortgage lenders exist, both in traditional banks and credit unions and online.
 Wells Fargo mortgage is one option for those who want a more conventional home loan lender.